 Different vendors have different ways of communicating updates.
 Google uses an RSS feed, but other platforms might send emails or post updates on their website.
 So, as part of the process to check connectors regularly, you’ll need to know where to look.

 If you have partnerships with your data sources then lean on these to get direct access to the information much more easily.
+Partnerships can also provide early access to information about upcoming API changes, giving your team more time to prepare and reduce the risk of disruptions.
 Having partnerships also helps to clarify open questions regarding API updates quicker and you will have a direct line of communication with the vendor.

 4. What are the API updates?